 Uncle Jim Trail is a 4.6 mile moderately trafficked loop trail located near North Rim, Arizona that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from May until October.
+The trail offers a number of activity options and is best used from May until October.

 Directions from North Rim Entrance: Drive southward along North Rim Drive to the North Kaibab Trailhead.
 Turn left into the parking area and locate the trailhead on the eastern side of the lot.